be-bold/terraform-aws-account-lookup/README.md

 # terraform-aws-account-lookup

+> [!TIP]
-ℹ️ Use this module in combination with the [filter submodule](https://github.com/be-bold/terraform-aws-account-lookup/tree/main/modules/filter) to further narrow down the list of accounts and be able to group them using tags.
+> Use this module in combination with the [filter submodule](https://github.com/be-bold/terraform-aws-account-lookup/tree/main/modules/filter) to further narrow down the list of accounts.
+You can use include and exclude functionality on multiple properties and even group the output by a specific tag.

 ## What it does